 - 9.5 As an exception to the restrictions laid down in Point 9.4) above, all sub-funds are authorised to invest, according to the principle of risk spreading, up to 100% of their assets in different issues of transferable securities and money market instruments issued or guaranteed by a Member State, by its regional public bodies, by an OECD Member State or by international public bodies to which one or several EU Member States belong.
-If a sub-fund makes use of the aforementioned possibility, these transferable securities must come from at least 6 different issues, without the value of securities from one single issue exceeding 30% of the total amount. - 9.6 By way of derogation in respect of the restrictions set out in point 9.4 above, for sub-funds with an investment policy consisting in tracking an equity or debt securities index (hereinafter the "benchmark index"), the limits specified in point 9.4 above are increased to a maximum of 20% for investments in equities and/or debt securities issued by a single entity, provided that: - the composition of the reference index is sufficiently diversified; - the index constitutes a representative benchmark of the market to which it refers; - the index is published in an appropriate manner.
+If a sub-fund makes use of the aforementioned possibility, these transferable securities must come from at least 6 different issues, without the value of securities from one single issue exceeding 30% of the total amount. - 9.6 As an exception to the restrictions laid down in point 9.4 above, for sub-funds with an investment policy of tracking an equity or debt securities index (hereinafter the "Benchmark Index"), the limits specified in point 9.4 above are increased to a maximum of 20% for investments in equities and/or debt securities issued by a single entity, provided that: - the composition of the reference index is sufficiently diversified; - the index constitutes a representative benchmark of the market to which it refers; - the index is published in an appropriate manner.